eclipse-cdt/cdt/README.md

 mvn generate-resources -DuseSimrelRepo -f build/org.eclipse.cdt.autotools.docs -PregenHelp
 ```

+#### jniheaders

+The `jniheaders` profile can be used on the core/org.eclipse.cdt.core.native to rebuild the
+header files for JNI natives.
+See also `native` property below.

 ### Properties

 There are a number of properties (-D to mvn) to control the behaviour of the build.
 Refer to the